Hansal Mehta: Career

-Mehta truly came into the lime-light with his film Shahid (2013) starring Rajkummar Rao.
+Mehta truly came into the lime-light with his film, Shahid (2013), starring Rajkummar Rao.
 Shahid had its world premier at the 2012 Toronto International Film Festival following which it had an extended run at various international film festivals around the world.
 This film was later acquired by Disney-UTV and commercially released in October 2013.
-A biographical film on the life of human rights lawyer Shahid Azmi, who was murdered in 2010. this film continues to shine a light on human rights and the Indian judicial system and is highly rated on various digital streaming platforms like Netflix and Amazon Prime.
+A biographical film on the life of human rights lawyer Shahid Azmi, who was murdered in 2010.
+This film continues to shine a light on human rights and the Indian judicial system and is highly rated on various digital streaming platforms like Netflix and Amazon Prime.
 Hansal was honoured with the 61st National Film Award for Best Direction while Rajkummar Rao won the 61st National Film Award for Best Actor for Shahid.

-After their success together, Hansal Mehta teamed again with Rajkummar Rao to make the acclaimed City Lights (an official adaptation of the British Indie hit Metro Manila) for Fox Star Studios and Mahesh Bhatt.
-After Citylights, Mehta directed, Aligarh (2016) based on a Marathi professor and poet who was suspended by his university for being gay.
+After their success together, Hansal Mehta teamed again with Rajkummar Rao to make the acclaimed CityLights (an official adaptation of the British Indie hit Metro Manila) for Fox Star Studios and Mahesh Bhatt.
+After CityLights, Mehta directed, Aligarh (2016) based on a Marathi professor and poet who was suspended by his university for being gay.
 This film premiered at the 20th Busan International Film Festival followed by the BFI London Film Festival.
 Aligarh was the opening film at the 17th Jio MAMI Mumbai Film Festival.
-Based on a script by his long time collaborator Apurva Asrani (previous collaborations Chhal, Shahid, Citylights) Aligarh featured three of Mehta's favourite actors Manoj Bajpayee (with whom he reunited after Dil Pe Mat Le Yaar in 2000), Ashish Vidyarthi (after Highway in 1995) and Rajkummar Rao (their third collaboration since Shahid).
+Based on a script by his long time collaborator Apurva Asrani (previous collaborations Chhal, Shahid, CityLights), Aligarh featured three of Mehta's favourite actors Manoj Bajpayee (with whom he reunited after Dil Pe Mat Le Yaar in 2000), Ashish Vidyarthi (after Highway in 1995) and Rajkummar Rao (their third collaboration since Shahid).
 Aligarh was presented and co-produced by Eros International.